 After the Funeral

-Our Bereavement Support Group meets the first Thursday of the month at our Crook office:
+Our Friendship Group meets the last Saturday of the month at:

 We are an informal group, brought together with the same emotions, same issues and same challenges.
 We discuss grief, life in general and more often than not go off on a tangent about something or other and have a laugh too!

 To reserve a place please contact:

 There is no time limit after your loved one's death for you to come along to the group so if you don't feel ready at the moment, but are interested in the future please contact us.
 You will always be made to feel very welcome.

 Cruse is a national charity providing advice, information and support to anyone who has been bereaved (children, young people and adults), whenever or however the death occurred.
 The service is provided by trained, experienced volunteers, and is confidential and free.
 Cruse provides face-to-face, telephone and website support both post and pre-bereavement.

 The Lullaby Trust

 The Lullaby Trust raises awareness of sudden infant death syndrome (SIDS), provides expert advice on safer sleep for babies and offers emotional support for bereaved families.